denis-1989/denis-1989/README.md

-# 👋 Welcome to my GitHub
+# 👋 Hi, I'm Denis Koco

-I'm Denis Koco, a passionate Full-Stack Web Developer based in Vienna, Austria.
-With a focus on building modern, responsive, and user-centric web applications, I enjoy turning ideas into digital products using clean code and the latest technologies.
-I’m logical, detail-oriented, and thrive on solving real-world problems through code.
+I'm a passionate Full-Stack Web Developer based in Vienna, Austria.
+I specialize in building modern, responsive, and user-focused web applications using the latest technologies.
+With a logical mindset and strong attention to detail, I enjoy turning ideas into efficient digital solutions and solving real-world problems through code.

 🌱 Skilled in HTML5, CSS3, JavaScript, TypeScript, React, React Native, Next.js, Node.js and PostgreSQL
 💬 Always open to collaborating on innovative full-stack or frontend projects — feel free to reach out!
-📫 Get in touch via [LinkedIn](https://www.linkedin.com/in/denis-koco)
 🧘‍♂️ When I’m not deep in development, I enjoy spending quality time with my family or staying active — whether that’s going for a run, playing football, or enjoying other outdoor activities. ⚽🏃‍♂️👨‍👩‍👧

 ✨ Motto: _“Everything is possible when you’re consistent and curious.”_